-We asked Jan to join our expert blog series to provide our readers with some insight into how change management best practices can be used by engagement teams to improve stakeholder management system implementations.
-Jan’s change management expertise lies largely in the transportation industry including railways, transit, ports, airports - just about anything that involves the movement of people and goods.
+We asked Jan to join our expert blog series to provide our readers with insight into how engagement teams can apply change management best practices to improve stakeholder management system implementations.
+Jan's change management expertise lies mainly in the transportation industry, including railways, transit, ports, airports - just about anything that involves the movement of people and goods.
 She has most recently guided a change management process within the health sector.
-“When it comes to change management, very different industries experience the same issues,” says Jan.
+"When it comes to change management, very different industries experience the same issues," says Jan.

-In its simplest form, change management is a systematic approach that helps the implementation of new initiatives by supporting all the stakeholders impacted by the change.
-It proposes a range of strategies and tactics that will drive the adoption of the desired change.
+In its simplest form, change management is a systematic approach that supports the implementation of new initiatives by engaging all stakeholders affected by the change.
+It proposes a range of strategies and tactics to drive adoption of the desired change.
 It considers policy, equipment, software, resources, and people.

-People working in the engagement space often consider stakeholders to be the individuals impacted by a project and with whom they are doing the engagement or consultation.
-For this blog, we are considering internal stakeholders - the team members that will be directly impacted by the new process and technology.
-Like external stakeholders, internal stakeholders can advance or delay the completion of a project.
+People working in the engagement space often consider stakeholders to be the individuals impacted by a project and with whom they are engaging or consulting.
+For this blog, we are considering internal stakeholders - the team members who the new process and technology will directly impact.
+Like external stakeholders, internal stakeholders can advance or delay a project's completion.

-We know that moving from one way of managing stakeholder engagement to another will be a change, so you need to include all members of the team in the implementation journey so they can feel confident using the new software.
-If a team member doesn’t understand why they are using new software or isn’t taught how to use all the excellent features, it is unlikely they will buy into the change.
+We know that moving from one approach to another will involve change, so you need to involve all team members in the implementation journey to help them feel confident using the new software.
+If a team member doesn't understand why they are using new software or isn't taught how to use all the excellent features, it is unlikely they will buy into the change.

-If implemented effectively, the outcome of a stakeholder management system implementation is that engagement teams can transform how they run their stakeholder engagement programs and improve their stakeholder relationships.
+If implemented effectively, a stakeholder management system can enable engagement teams to transform how they run their stakeholder engagement programs and improve their stakeholder relationships.

 I suggest beginning by asking these questions: